swappad/cs5222-lab-fpga-mlp/README.md

 * You will receive full points if you can both improve performance and accuracy of your classifier by a significant margin (over 85% in accuracy, and achieve less than 4.5ms of FPGA inference time as measured on the board for 8k invocations).
 You are free to change the classifier algorithm.
 * You will receive 15 points for achieving either the accuracy target or the performance target (with reasonable performance or accuracy degradation respectively, e.g. you get won't get full credit if you improve performance at the detriment of too much accuracy degradation, or vice versa).
 * Partial grades will be awarded if neither goals are achieved.
-* Bonus points will be awarded to very ambitious classifier implementations (e.g. neural networks).
+* The best projects will include ambitious classifier implementations (e.g. neural networks).

 **Hints**
 To provide some guidance, you can implement one of the following optimizations: